brson/hackmd-collab/compile-time-1.md

 - _Stack unwinding_ &mdash; stack unwinding after unrecoverable exceptions traverses the callstack backwards and runs cleanup code.
 It requires lots of compile-time book-keeping and code generation.

 - _Build scripts_ &mdash; build scripts allow arbitrary code to be run at compile-time, and pull in their own dependencies that need to be compiled.
-Their unknown side-effects limit assumptions tools can make about them, which e.g. limits caching opportunities.
+Their unknown side-effects and unknown inputs and outputs limit assumptions tools can make about them, which e.g. limits caching opportunities.

 - _Macros_ &mdash; macros require multiple passes to expand, expand to often surprising amounts of hidden code, and impose limitations on partial parsing.
 Procudural macros have negative impacts similar to build scripts.